mjwelchphd/GalaxyRevisited/README.md

 $ sudo yum install https://dev.mysql.com/get/mysql80-community-release-el7-5.noarch.rpm
 ```

-You can also view list of configured repositories with yum command.
+You can also view a list of configured repositories with the yum command.

 ```script
 $ sudo yum repolist